 5. Right to an Advisor

 The parties may each have an Advisor of their choice present with them for all meetings, interviews, and hearings within the resolution process, if they so choose.
 The parties may select whoever they wish to serve as their Advisor, as long as the Advisor is eligible (no conflict of interest) and available (time/capacity to fill the role).
-Moravian College also permits the parties to each include one additional support person to accompany them, as needed throughout the process.
+Moravian University also permits the parties to each include one additional support person to accompany them, as needed throughout the process.

 Choosing an Advisor who is also a witness in the process creates potential for bias and conflict of interest.
 A party who chooses an Advisor who is also a witness can anticipate that issues of potential bias will be explored by the Decision-makers and may impact the weight of their testimony as a witness.